The Boeing Company (BA) Shares Up Despite Recent Market Volatility

 BA’s Market Performance

-BA’s stock has seen a 8.56% increase for the week, with a 0.17% rise in the past month and a 20.25% gain in the past quarter.
-The volatility ratio for the week is 2.52%, and the volatility levels for the past 30 days are at 2.44% for The Boeing Company The simple moving average for the last 20 days is 2.80% for BA stock, with a simple moving average of 30.66% for the last 200 days.
+BA stock saw a decrease of -5.60% in the past week, with a monthly decline of -4.89% and a quarterly a decrease of 15.05%.
+The volatility ratio for the week is 2.90%, and the volatility levels for the last 30 days are 2.47% for The Boeing Company (BA).
+The simple moving average for the last 20 days is -2.79% for BA stock, with a simple moving average of 21.82% for the last 200 days.

 Analysts’ Opinion of BA